And load time is especially important in an overwhelmingly mobile world where visitors are loading your website on a 4G mobile connection.

 When a visitor types in your domain name, those assets will be served from the CDN server that is closest to your customer – not from your main server.
-This solves a couple speed problems.
+This solves a couple of speed problems.

 First, the files do not have to physically travel as far.
 Even light can only travel so fast.
 And if you have a global audience, images routing to India from Singapore will be faster than routing to India via Atlanta.

 Second, there are fewer files that your server has to deliver since the CDN has already taken care of it.
-Your server can take on other requests instead of getting bogged down serving up every single requests.
+Your server can take on other requests instead of getting bogged down serving up every single request.
 With fewer requests, your server will work faster.

 What to do: Explore connecting a CDN to your website.
 I use MaxCDN for this website.
 It integrates seamlessly with WP Fastest Cache – in addition to any WordPress install.

 CDNs also exist on a spectrum.
 Even if you can’t budget for a MaxCDN type solution, sometimes your hosting company will offer a budget CDN upgrade.
 If you run WordPress, you can install the JetPack plugin and take advantage of WordPress.com’s Photon CDN network for images.

 Aside – CDNs have SEO and compatibility considerations that are outside the scope of this post.
 I’ll cover them in-depth in the future.
 But until then, make sure you understand all the ins and outs before choosing one (even a “free” one like Photon).